redhat-et/bootc-examples/README.md

 The base bootc images are configured with podman-autoupdate.
-With podman-autoupdate the system is updated by pushing a new bootc OCI image to a registry - on a timer, when the digest changes, the host will automatically fetch it and reboot with `bootc upgrade --apply`.
+With podman-autoupdate the system is updated by pushing a new bootc OCI image to a registry - on a timer, when the image digest changes, the host will automatically fetch it and reboot with `bootc upgrade --apply`.

 To switch the bootc image that your system is tracking, run